- Camp Pemigewassett

-Here’s to all boys and staff members who have ever felt a tug at their hearts as the beautiful notes of a call echoed across the lake…
+Here’s to all the campers and staff members who feel a tug at their hearts as the beautiful notes of a call echoed across the lake…

 “My favorite bugle call is the Church Call.
 It’s calm…formal but relaxing…and the way that the call reverberates around the empty camp and echoes off the lake while everyone is seated inside the main lodge just reminds me of what makes Pemi special.
 It’s the only one that I tried to play perfectly every time.”

-…or felt laughter in their souls and a tickle in their toes.
+…or feel laughter in their souls and a tickle in their toes.

 “The positives of being a bugler are that you get to perform for the whole camp multiple times a day.
 I still recall kids dancing around me as I played tattoo.
 And the groans when I played reveille.”

 “I can’t imagine Colin Brooks doing his Tattoo Dance any other way than directly in front of the bugler.“

 Here’s to bugling at Pemi for years to come.
 Long live the buglers!

 “If nothing else, the bugling tradition at Pemi distinguishes us from any number of other institutions.
 Presumably none of us could ever imagine Pemi’s marking time with a simple bell or, immeasurably worse, a recording.”

 “Being the bugler at Pemi is one of my most cherished memories, and I hope we never move away from the tradition of live bugle calls every summer.”